jnguyen1192/SIA/README.md

-        Else team will be split into other teams first proposal go on a team of first big point second proposal go on a team of second big point Only active for developer
+        Else team will be split into other teams first proposal go on a team of first big point second proposal go on a team of second big point third proposal go on a team of third big point Only active for developer
         Think about how to activate the developer mode Think how to switch betwen develeper and production mode